houshengbo/Climatik-Project/README.md

 - The overall system workflow
 - Key benefits of the architecture

+For information about running benchmarks and performance testing, please refer to our [benchmarking guide](benchmarks/README.md).

 The design document offers a comprehensive overview of how the PowerCapping Controller works in conjunction with other components to achieve efficient power management for LLM inference workloads.

 ## 8. Contributing